SidneyBuckner/samples/README.md

 console.log(threePointer(99));

-//initSportsScore is the outer Function
-//initSportsScore receives pts then immediately discards its reference to pts
-//pts remains reference by the inner function (score), this is an example of CLOSURE
+*initSportsScore is the outer Function *initSportsScore receives pts then immediately discards its reference to pts *pts remains reference by the inner function (score), this is an example of CLOSURE

-//A variable loses reference from the original
-//function but has become 'enclose' with a reference to the inner function
+*A variable loses reference from the original *function but has become 'enclose' with a reference to the inner function

 ```
 * See below on what is happening with the function